 Select a free printable tooth brushing chart from the selection below.

 Sit down with your kids and explain the importance of brushing your teeth so that they understand why you are doing this.

 Explain to them that each time they brush their teeth they should mark their chart.
 They can either use a marker or a sticker.
 They should only mark the chart after they brushed for 2 minutes.

 Set a prize if they get 28 stickers and a smaller prize if they get less.
 The prize doesn’t have to be big and it doesn’t even have to cost money.
 It could be a family outing or going to sleep later.
 Sometimes, getting the stickers is rewarding enough.
 Since the prize has to keep them motivated 28 times you might have to buy something nice but it will depend on your child.

 How can you encourage your kids to brush their teeth?

-In addition to motivating your children to brush their teeth, the tooth chart will serve as a visual reminder.
-Adhere the chart somewhere they will look every day.
+- In addition to motivating your children to brush their teeth, the tooth chart will serve as a visual reminder.
+Hang the chart somewhere they will look every day.
 When they see the chart, they will be reminded to brush their teeth.